jfacorro/clojure-lab/docs/BUGS.md

 # BUGS

-## Events
-- After removing :shift from the :modifiers set the "ctrl shift tab" to move to a prev tab is not working, obviously.

 ## Document Tabs
 - When the same document is opened several times and it has been modified, the tabs opened after the modification don't show the modified mark in the tab title.